Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Taste buds

 Taste buds are small clusters of cells on the tongue that help us taste different flavors.
-They are mostly found on our tongue but also in a few other places like the roof of our mouth, throat, and the flap.
+They are mostly found on our tongue but in a few other places, like the roof of our mouth, throat, and flap.

 Taste buds can detect five main flavors: salty, sour, bitter, sweet, and umami (a savory taste).
 Any part of the tongue with taste buds can detect the above flavors.